tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 interface Student<T> {
   id: T;
   name: string;
-  ... // other properties such as marks etc...
+  ... // other properties such as marks etc…
 }
 ```